HicServices/RDMP/Documentation/CodeTutorials/FAQ.md

 ### How does RDMP differ from classic tools e.g. SSIS?

-RDMP is primarily a data management tool and does not seek to replace existing ETL tools (e.g. SSIS) that you might use for complex data transforms / data migrations etc.  That said, routine loading of clinical/research datasets differ from these traditional ETL jobs in key ways which make a bespoke tool (RDMP) useful:
+RDMP is primarily a data management tool and does not seek to replace existing ETL tools (e.g. SSIS) that you might use for complex data transforms / data migrations etc.  The RDMP DLE is designed to facilitate routine loading of clinical/research datasets, this differs from traditional ETL jobs the following ways:

 - Data sources are error prone
   - Duplication